mishanphiri/portfolio/Doc.md

 A crucial component of training a neural network is the test set.
-We use it to determine whether the model has captured the data’s underlying pattern, and ensure generalisation.
-One way to prevent overfiting the model to the training set is to penalise the model for being overly complex through regularisation.
+We use it to determine whether the model has captured the data’s underlying pattern and ensure generalisation.
+One way to prevent overfitting the model to the training set is to penalise the model for being overly complex through regularisation.
 This essentially constrains the optimization problem and the objective function can be rewritten as: